Politecnico di Torino ESSENTIAL

 Antonino Meli

 Antonino Meli was born in Ragusa, Italy in 1993.
 He received the B.S. degree in Energy Engineering at Politecnico di Torino in 2016, and the M.S. degree in Energy and Nuclear Engineering at Politecnico di Torino in 2018.
 In the beginning of 2019 he made some research studies concerning a multiphysics approach to interface a neutronic code and a thermomechanical one at the CEA research center of Paris.
-From 2019, he is a PhD student in Energetics at Politecnico di Torino.
+From 2019, he pursued a a PhD in Energetics at Politecnico di Torino.
 His research field regards radiation damage prediction on superconductors adopted in fusion application designs.
+Polito Page Researchgate Linkedin

 Samuele Meschini